syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/upgrade-project.md

     ![project migration](../images/project-migration.png)

-    > The versions are loaded from the Syncfusion ASP.NET Core NuGet packages which published in [NuGet.org](https://www.nuget.org/packages?q=Tags%3A%22aspnetcore%22syncfusion) and it requires internet connectivity.
+    > The versions are loaded from the Syncfusion ASP.NET Core NuGet packages which are published in [NuGet.org](https://www.nuget.org/packages?q=Tags%3A%22aspnetcore%22syncfusion) and it requires internet connectivity.

     **Assets From:** Load the Syncfusion Essential JS 2 assets to ASP.NET Core Project, from either NPM, CDN or Installed Location.